Simple Ways to Estimate Home Value

 Go to Open Houses

-Asking others for help is great, but sometimes doing your own Sherlock Holmes impression is useful, too.
+Asking others for help is great, but sometimes doing your own homework is useful, too.
 Open Houses are a great source of information: You can check out comparable homes to your heart's content and get a great sense of how your house compares to others currently for sale.

 Get a Formal Appraisal